openstack-archive/app-catalog/README.rst

 OpenStack community members are publishing artifacts that users can easily download and install into their clouds this will multiply the value of their OpenStack cloud.
-Easy access to images, templates and apps will solve the “what now” question some user consider after successfully deploying an OpenStack environment.
+Easy access to images, templates and apps will solve the "what now" question some user consider after successfully deploying an OpenStack environment.

 * Free software: Apache 2.0 License.
 See LICENSE file.
 * Documentation: http://wiki.openstack.org/wiki/App-Catalog